lukevanin/CitySearch/README.md

 # City Search

+## Overview

 Application demonstrating the use of a `Trie` data structure to search and display cities matching a query string provided by the user.

-The trie data is stored using an efficient bit-packing format which allows a large number of entries to be loaded relatively quickly at runtime.
+The trie data is stored using an efficient bit-packing format which allows the large number of entries to be loaded efficiently at runtime.

 We have a list of cities containing around 200k entries in JSON format.
 Each entry contains the following information: